rajeshkr2016/collections/README.md

-# Scripts
+# Collections

-Validate_app - To validate Work flows for consistency of business transactions end to end flows.
+Python - A set of python programs written to automate work.

-ansible scripts - Automate tasks to setup virtual machines or cloud instances.
+ansible playbooks/ scripts - Automate tasks to setup virtual machines or cloud instances.

-check_dbsync - DB replication and consistancy state checks.

-remdiff - Validate an Application for Deployment and configuration files.

 smtpmail.pl - mailx alternative program in perl for adhering to security compliance.